inkVerb/VIP/Printing-Markdown/README.md

 # Printing Tools
 - Files in this directory explain parts of the workflow for Markdown documents to be converted into publishable documents
-- This could be used to convert this VIP Linux repository for printing to paper
+- This could be used to convert this Codia repository for printing to paper

 | **Example usage with `pandoc`** :